 - 1. A student will be allowed three (3) tardies per semester. - 2.
 Any additional tardies must be for doctor/dental appointments with verification brought in with the student - 3.
 When a student has received his/her 4th and 5th tardy- The student will be assigned morning detention for each occurrence. - 4.
 When a student has received his 6th tardy- The student will be assigned two days of morning detention. - 5.
 On the seventh (7th) tardy- The student will be assigned 1 days of in-school suspension. - 6.
-On the eighth (8th) and subsequent tardies- The student will be assigned 2 days of in-school suspension.
+On the eighth (8th) and subsequent tardies- The student will be assigned 2 days of in-school suspension. - 7.
+Even though students will be counted absent if they miss more than 10 minutes of class, they will also be counted tardy to school and it will count towards disciplinary measures. - 8.
+OHS students who are habitually tardy may also lose the privilege to drive/park on campus.

-CHECK INS AND CHECK OUTS
+CHECK INS AND CHECK OUTS: